JosephAnson/nordhealth/README.md

 - Client-side validation
 - Dark/Light and High Contrast mode support
 - Implemented basic cookie based auth to simulate a real-world auth system
-- CI/CD pipeline with Github Actions
+- CI/CD pipeline with Github Actions for linting, typechecking, unit testing and deployment
 - Hosting with Docker on Private Server
+- Unit testing with Vitest, Testing library and testing-library/jest-dom
+- End-to-end testing with Playwright for component and accessibility testing
+- Visual regression testing with Playwright

 ## Getting Started